 - For incoming Freshmen: Contact with your faculty advisor occurs during your orientation session.
 During orientation, you will meet with your faculty advisor in to discuss classes and receive your registration materials.

 - If you plan to take courses at a school other than Boston College, you must complete a Course Approval form with the department and your Dean's Office.
 For courses taken outside of Boston College, you must provide adequate documentation on the program and on the course(s).

 - To withdraw from a course, student-athletes must come to the SAAS Office and fill out both an Undergraduate Course Withdrawal Form and Withdrawal Letter that will be provided and signed by your academic counselor.

 - After you have discussed the withdrawal with your academic counselor, you must bring the form and the letter to your Dean's office.

-- Student Athlete's can see who their academic counselor is by visiting this page.
+- Student Athlete's can see who their academic counselor is by visiting the SAAS website.
 Counselors are listed by their respective sports teams.

 - You can see who your faculty advisor is by logging into the Agora Portal, clicking on the "My Services" tab, and then selecting the "Academic Advisor" link that is listed in the "Account and Personal Info" column.

 - To declare a major, you should visit the department for the specific major that you wish to declare.
 Most departments will have you fill out a major declaration form that you will then submit to them.
 In addition to this, some departments may ask you to fill out an additional form and then turn it into the Office of Student Services in Lyons Hall.

 - At the beginning of each semester, SAAS will provide student-athletes with class conflict forms that document your travel schedule.
 You are responsibile for providing the class conflict form to your professors and for completing any coursework that may be missed due to travel-related absences.